un9nplayer/AutoRecon-XSS/README.md

 ## Disclaimer

 Please use AutoRecon-XSS responsibly and only for ethical purposes.
 Always adhere to legal and ethical standards when conducting security assessments or vulnerability scanning.
 The author and contributors of AutoRecon-XSS are not responsible for any misuse or illegal activities conducted with this tool.

+AutoRecon-XSS is made with 🖤 by the un9nplayer.